Brasstown Bald: Georgia’s Highest Mountain

 The observation tower provides gorgeous panoramic views of the area.
 From here, you will be able to take in the amazing scenery of 4 different states: Georgia, Tennessee, North Carolina, and South Carolina.
-It’s one of the best locations in the area for incredible photo opportunities of the Appalachian mountains, as well as a prime spot for fall foliage.
-Great views of the Smoky and Blue Ridge mountains.
+It’s one of the best spots in this mountainous region to take incredible photo opportunities of the Appalachian mountains, as well as a prime spot for fall foliage.
+From the Brasstown summit, you will be treated to breathtaking views of the Smoky and Blue Ridge mountains.
 In addition, on clear days, you can see all the way to the Atlanta skyline.

-To get the true experience, I recommend hiking over taking the shuttle.
+To get the true experience, I recommend hiking (if you are able to do so) over taking the shuttle.
 It’s more fun and challenging, in addition to being very scenic in and of itself.
 Not to mention walking up and downhill for a mile is a great lower body workout!
 The downhill climb is much easier than the uphill portion, so you should have no problem on the return journey.

 Best time to visit

 Spring and fall are the best times to visit.
-Although summer is still a great option as temperatures are much cooler than surrounding areas (it is usually 5-10 degrees cooler), making it a great place to escape the heat!
+Although summer is still a great option as temperatures are much cooler than surrounding areas (it is usually 5-10 degrees cooler in the mountains), making it a great place to escape the heat!
 Fall is the most popular time to visit due to the beautiful fall foliage covering the Appalachians.
-Photography opportunities abound year-round, however, fall would provide the most colorful, dramatic views.
+Picture-perfect photo opportunities abound year-round, however, fall would provide the most colorful, dramatic views.
 This is also the best season weather-wise in my opinion.
 Our hike was wonderful: upper 50’s and slightly overcast with a light refreshing wind.

 Both sunrise and sunset are great times to visit.
-You may want to plan both a morning and night visit to experience the different settings.
+You may want to plan both a morning and night visit to experience the view in 2 drastically different settings.
 We visited at sunset on a partly cloudy day, which provided the ideal setting for photography.